 Contracts and COVID-19

 As governments, businesses, and individuals continue to take actions to manage the impact of COVID-19, it is likely that performance of contracts agreed to before the pandemic will become difficult, if not practically impossible.
 This article discusses breach of contract liability when the breach is caused by events outside of your control.
+This article should not be considered legal advice, and doesn’t replace legal advice.

 Many contracts include a force majeure or act of God clause that allows one or both parties to not perform its obligations under the contract if certain events happen.
 Texas law does not provide one universally accepted example of a force majeure clause, but there are specific events that will trigger force majeure (fire, storms, acts of God, orders by governmental authorities, etc.).
 In determining whether a force majeure clause applies, the courts will try to figure out the true intent of the parties as expressed in the contract.
 The clause may specifically include pandemics, or it may include more general language that would include a pandemic.
 Specific to the COVID-19 pandemic situation, other factors to consider include whether it is impossible to perform under the contract because of a government order (e.g. a shelter-in-place order), circumstances created by or related to the pandemic.
 Another factor to consider is whether the pandemic was foreseeable at the time of the contract was made.